aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/app-3-1246w-90p.png)\

-Our program has parsed and analyzed the input file, and presented information at the very top for the user.
+Our program has parsed, processed, and analyzed the input file, and presented information at the very top for the user.
 The fields that our program calculated are the format of the file (Measurement), the calculated steps taken (Calculated), the difference between the calculated steps and actual steps taken (Delta), the distance traveled (Distance), and time it took (Time).
 The graphs shown are the dot product and the filtered data.

 The user can navigate back to the trials using the *Back to Trials* link, and upload the second file.